O1SoftwareNetwork/handson-ml3/constant/docs/process-commit.md

 Never use `--force` in a `git push` command.

-Using `--amend` is fine, as long as you've not yet pushed that commit to github.
+Using `--amend` is fine, as long as you've not yet pushed that commit to GitHub.

 As mentioned above,
 use the `--squash` option  when merging a pull request.
-The github web UI makes this very easy.
+The GitHub web UI makes this very easy.